It may be the middle of winter, but summertime flowers are blanketing the hills of Dalat. And the show is only just beginning. Continue reading

-Lilies of the valley are indigenous to temperate climates and are believed to have originated in Japan.
+Easy-to-grow lilies of the valley are indigenous to temperate climates and are believed to have originated in Japan.
 Spreading by tiny rhizomes underground, they naturalize easily and can quickly become invasive in the garden.
 Unless you’re up for continually digging them out to control them, it’s best to plant the flowers in their native woodland or in a contained area in the yard.

-Shade-loving, these tiny plants prefer moist, well-drained loamy soil.
+Naturally shade-loving, these tiny plants prefer moist, well-drained loamy soil.
 Don’t plant them in full sun.
 If you do, their bright green leaves will lose their color and turn ugly shades of brown.

 Flower staging at Aalsmeer FloraHolland in Amsterdam